amonjot/METAmiDIV/README.md

 ## CITATION
 ### Software
-Arthur Monjot.
-METAmiDIV: A ready to use METAbarcoding workflow to describe MIcrobial DIVersity.
-(2024). https://zenodo.org/doi/10.5281/zenodo.12751816
+Monjot A. METAmiDIV: A ready to use METAbarcoding workflow to describe MIcrobial DIVersity.
+2024. https://zenodo.org/doi/10.5281/zenodo.12751816

 ## REFERENCES